Coor’s Triple Bottom Line Follow-Up-project – Group Sustainability Manager Hanna Cedervall on it’s purpose, results and success factors

 Have you encountered any challenges in this project?
 If so, what challenges?

 The greatest challenge to date has been the lack of emissions data pertaining to goods and services related to facility and property management, which resulted in us developing our own emission factors in collaboration with Position Green och 2050.
-The lack of transparent and quality assured emissions data is a challenge that we share with other organizations.
+The lack of transparent and quality assured emissions data is a challenge that we share with other organisations.
 We are hopeful that the Science Based Target initiative, which we aligned ourselves with during the spring of 2021, will be successful in influencing the global development of improved climate data.

 Moreover, it has been challenging in itself to explain how data – in particular climate data – can be applied to our business.
 High quality data and well developed databases for emission factors within scope 1, 2 and scope 3 for food & beverage allows for granular climate impact calculations based on purchased volumes of fuels, fuel types, energy consumption and purchased food.
 Associated actions targeted at reducing our climate impact from the beforementioned activities are hence reflected in the methods applied in climate calculations.
 To put it differently, if we decide to switch from one fuel type to another or one type of food to an alternative with lower climate impact, we can track the effect in our results analysis.
 Climate impact from facility and property management is based on spend, which implies that climate reducing initiatives are not always reflected in the final calculation.
 Hence, we have focused on identifying the most substantial emissions sources to set targeted actions and apply alternative progress follow-up methods.
 Despite being based on spend, which is inherently assumptions based, we’ve already managed to extract several insights.